taylorjg/sudoku-dlx-js/README.md

 [Try it on Heroku](https://sudoku-dlx-js.herokuapp.com/) (_it may take 10s to re-activate_)

+## TODO

+* Extract the dlxlib folder into an npm package

 ## Links

 * [Knuth's Dancing Links Paper](http://arxiv.org/pdf/cs/0011047v1.pdf "Dancing Links Paper")